 PLEXIGLAS® is a break-resistant safety glazing material of supreme weather resistance.
 We guarantee that clear, transparent PLEXIGLAS® will show no yellowing and will retain a high level of light transmission for 30 years.
 It is highly light-transmitting (92 % in Clear at 3 mm thickness).
-The special grade PLEXIGLAS® XT 24370 is also UV-transmitting.
 The IR-reflecting material PLEXIGLAS HEATSTOP® XT offers advantages of quite a different nature; used for domed or continuous roof lights, it lets in daylight whilst reducing undesired heat buildup indoors.
 PLEXIGLAS® is very light in weight; a sheet 3 mm thick and measuring one-meter square weighs only just 3.6 kg.
 PLEXIGLAS® can be cold-curved, but certain minimum radii have to be observed.

 A particularly break-resistant material during handling, fabricating, installation and in use is impact-modified

 Natural protection against yellowing and light loss.
 Together with light and warmth, the sun also emits UV radiation.
 The dangerous portion of this UV light that reaches the earth is growing as a result of the hole in the ozone layer.
 PLEXIGLAS® consists of extremely strong, UV-stable molecular chains through and through.
 Special NATURALLY UV-STABLE technology stabilizes PLEXIGLAS® completely from within.
 This means the entire sheet is protected, not just the surface, providing maximum protection against UV radiation, yellowing and light loss.

 (a) Changes in length and allowance for expansion